top of page

 EMBODIED-RELATIONAL THERAPY

-Often this will look like regular sitting and talking, where as other times we may follow embodied sensations if you feel called to work more deeply with process found in these channels.
+Often this work can look like regular sitting and talking, where as other times we may follow embodied sensations if you feel called to work more deeply with process found in these channels.
 This can be of value to anyone but it can be especially helpful to those who feel estranged from their body in some way and those who yearn to feel more at home in themselves.
-Ultimately we can move in alignment to what you need, being curious about old patterns which want to shift or release, supporting your energy to flow more freely.
+Ultimately we can move in alignment to what you need, being curious about old patterns which want to shift or release.

 bottom of page